ZuliusRoolf/website/JOURNAL.md

 #### DOM Modification

-You can retrive and edit HTML and CSS elements using these following fucntions:
+You can retrieve and edit HTML and CSS elements using these following functions:

 ```js
 let element = document.getElementById("myId");